crinavar/mpitrueke/README.md

-# trueke: multi-GPU Monte Carlo for the 3D RFIM
+# mpitrueke: a multinode, multi-GPU Implementation of Exchange Monte Carlo for the 3D RFIM

 # (1) Hardware requirements:
 - A CUDA capable GPU, we recommend Kepler+
-- 4GB of RAM
 - Multi-core X86_64 CPU